USF-Computer-Networking/lanchat-XiananLi/IETF Standards and RFCs/IETF Standards and RFCs HW.md

 ## IETF Standards and RFCs
-___
+__
-### The mission of the IETF is to make the Internet work better by producing high quality, relevant technical documents that influence the way people design, use, and manage the Internet.
+#### The mission of the IETF is to make the Internet work better by producing high quality, relevant technical documents that influence the way people design, use, and manage the Internet.
-### This is important for providing a diversity Internet environment for all the human beings.
+#### This is important for providing a diversity Internet environment for all the human beings.
+__
 ## Interesting Working Groups:
-___
+__
-## Codec Encoding for LossLess Archiving and Realtime transmission (cellar)
+## 1. Codec Encoding for LossLess Archiving and Realtime transmission (cellar)
+### Area:
-### <mark>Area:<mark/>		Applications and Real-Time Area (art)
+Applications and Real-Time Area (art)
+### State：
+Active
-### State		Active
+### About:

-#### The preservation of audiovisual materials faces challenges from technological obsolescence, analog media deterioration, and the use of proprietary formats that lack formal open standards.
+The preservation of audiovisual materials faces challenges from technological obsolescence, analog media deterioration, and the use of proprietary formats that lack formal open standards.
 While obsolescence and material degradation are widely addressed, the standardization of open, transparent, self-descriptive, lossless formats remains an important mission to be undertaken by the open source community.

 FFV1 is a lossless video codec and Matroska is an extensible media container based on EBML (Extensible Binary Meta Language), a binary XML format.
 There are open source implementations of both formats, and an increasing interest in and support for use of FFV1 and Matroska.
 However, there are concerns about the sustainability and credibility of existing specifications for the long-term use of these formats.
 These existing specifications require broader review and formalization in order to encourage widespread adoption.